MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 'msmt_5tt' algorithm
 ^^^^^^^^^^^^^^^^^^^^

-This algorithm is an implementation of the strategy proposed in `Jeurissen et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__ to estimate multi b-value  response functions of single-fibre white matter (*anisotropic*), grey matter and CSF( both *isotropic*), which can subsequently be used for multi-tissue (constrained) spherical deconvolution.
+This algorithm is a reimplementation of the strategy proposed in `Jeurissen et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__ to estimate multi b-value response functions of single-fibre white matter (*anisotropic*), grey matter and CSF( both *isotropic*), which can subsequently be used for multi-tissue (constrained) spherical deconvolution.
 The algorithm is primarily driven by a prior ('5TT')